Iota-Rho-Stack/quickR/quickR/pack.static/static_readme.txt

 quickR -

 Call each script using the base source() command.
+Run...

+source("quickR_commands.R")

+to load each command as a global variable.
+Then run each command as...

+source(command)

+Use...

+source(command)$value to access the value of the output.

 Edit the load scripts to the source of the training and testing data respectively.